 We are writing now filled with grief, anger, and disappointment.
 In no uncertain terms, we condemn the violent and treasonous assault on the U.S. Capitol building, our elections, and the peaceful transfer of power.

 So today, let’s take some deep calming breaths — even as we keep watch on our nation’s capital.
 Tune out the news or social media if you need to.
 Let’s observe and listen to our children, and if they have questions, let’s try to answer them.
-We’ll share once again a resource page that our school counselors first developed in August 2017; many of the links are sadly still relevant.
 If talking with a counselor would be helpful for your student or for you, then please email your school counselor or call Region Ten at (434) 972-1800.

 We wish we could be supporting our students in person, but together, we will make the best of our situation.
 We are so proud of our teachers, staff, students, and families for rising to the occasion on dark days like today and throughout this pandemic.

 As school leaders, we are also having conversations with community partners about how to meet the needs in our community and how to lead Charlottesville to a place of wellbeing, unity, and thriving.
 As we have often reminded ourselves this year, schools are such an important part of “the village,” and it will take all of us working together to usher in a future where every family can prosper.
 We will keep you posted about these important community conversations.

 Whether here in Charlottesville, in our nation’s capital, or around the world, we are facing challenges right now. we are not naive about these challenges, but we are still confident in our community, our country, and our Constitution.